 INTRODUCTION

-Smoking has long been linked to serious health problems, but its effects on gallbladder health are often overlooked.
+Smoking has long been linked to serious physical health and mental wellbeing problems, but its effects on the gallbladder are often overlooked.
 Harmful chemicals in tobacco increase inflammation, disrupt bile balance and raise the risk of gallstones.
 Smoking also weakens digestion, making it harder for the body to break down fats efficiently.
 Quitting smoking reduces inflammation, supports healthier bile production and improves gallbladder health.
-A smoke-free lifestyle not only benefits gallbladder function but also improves overall digestive health and wellbeing.
+A smoke-free lifestyle not only benefits gallbladder function but also improves digestive health and overall wellbeing.

 HOW SMOKING AFFECTS THE GALLBLADDER